aycabta/gyazo/README.md

     - No longer requires the heavy ImageMagick
 - Replaced net/http with curl because net/http is ugly.
 - Archives user images in chosen folder
-- Does not support proxies.
-This will be remedied if I ever get to it.